rabbibotton/clog/CONCEPT.md

 1. Using an initial boot file served via http to establish the intial UI.
-This is near identical to traditional webservers/website solutions and every familiar technology offered for website development may be included in the booy file.
+This is near identical to traditional webservers/website solutions and every familiar technology offered for website development may be included in the boot file.
 Any html file with the boot.js script included or embedded may serve as a boot file to allow server side control with in the CLOG framework.
 The CLOG server and the server webpages must exist on the same domain do to security restrictions in